Typical Mammalian Cell Bank Characterization Program

 - ICH Guidance, Q5D: Derivation and Characterization of Cell Substrates Used for Production of Biotechnological/Biological Products, (63 FR 50244; September 21, 1998).

-Recommended tests for the MCB are listed below.
+Recommended tests for the Master Cell Bank

 - Karyology analysis (karyotyping) of cell lines (50 metaphases) to confirm diploid status

-- DNA fingerprinting /genetic Profiling (STR) to demonstrate comparability to a reference cell line
+- DNA fingerprinting / genetic profiling (STR) to demonstrate comparability to a reference cell line

-- Total Viable Cells/Vial
+- Total viable cells/vial

-- In vitro: as recommended by FDA, PTC.: 28-days including cell cultures, hemagglutination (HA) and hemadsorption (HAD) tests
+- In vitro: as recommended by FDA, PTC: 28-days including cell cultures, hemagglutination (HA) and hemadsorption (HAD) tests

-- In vivo: Extended in vivo adventitious agents assay using embryonated hens’ eggs, suckling mice, adult mice, and guinea pigs
+- In vivo: extended in vivo adventitious agents assay using embryonated hens’ eggs, suckling mice, adult mice, and guinea pigs

-- In vitro Assay, Detection of porcine Viral Contaminants using PPK indicator cells According to 9CFR
+- In vitro assay: detection of porcine viral contaminants using PPK indicator cells according to 9CFR

-- Detection of Reverse Transcriptase Activity by F-PERT Assay
+- Detection of reverse transcriptase activity by F-PERT assay

-- Retrovirus 293 Co-cult (5 Passages, FPERT End-point)
+- Retrovirus 293 Co-cult (5 Passages, FPERT end-point)

-- PCR detection of Simian viruses (SV40 &SV-5)
+- PCR detection of simian viruses (SV40 &SV-5)

 - PCR for human and animal pathogens.
 Endpoint or QPCR panel for T. pallidum (if applicable) and the following viruses: